This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Additionally, some folks might need a trust.
 Unless a life insurance policy is owned by an irrevocable trust, the proceeds are includable in a decedent’s estate.
-The Federal Estate Tax Exemption is $11.4 million in 2019.
+The Federal Estate Tax Exemption is $12.92 million in 2023.
 This exemption is indexed to inflation.
 The Federal Estate Tax Rate is 40%.
-In 2019, the State of Connecticut Estate Tax Exemption is only $3.6 million and is not indexed to inflation.
-The State of Connecticut tax rate starts at 7% and increases up to 12%.
+In 2023, the State of Connecticut Estate Tax Exemption is only $11.4 million and is not indexed to inflation.
+The State of Connecticut tax rate is12%.
 The most common trust used is an Irrevocable Life Insurance Trust (“ILIT”).
 Care needs to be exercised when adopting an ILIT and maintaining it.
 Consult with an experience estate planning attorney to see if this is appropriate for you and what is involved.

 Our experience is that some married couples get their estate planning documents drafted but then they don’t get them completed.
 They agree on everything except one thing, who is going to be the guardian of their minor children if they both pass away.
 The wife says to her husband, “There is no way your brother is going to be the guardian of our children.
 He can’t get out of his own way.”
 Of course the husband replies, “We are not going to have your former college roommate that lives six states away from us be their guardian.”
 And the drafted estate planning documents sit in the desk drawer and don’t get executed.

 Get these documents executed, even if you ultimately can’t stand the guardian of your children.
 Keep in mind, these documents can always be changed at any time.
 If the documents are not executed there is nothing to change.
 Your family is exposed.
 Remember, You Only Get a Mulligan in Golf.